Salesforce’s AI solution for Air India to improve customer experience

 Meesho picks Juniper Networks to manage customer service tech stack

-Networking technology firm Juniper Networks revealed that social commerce firm Meesho has selected Juniper’s AI-driven SD-WAN solution powered by Session Smart Routing (SSR) and the Juniper Mist Cloud to drive network connectivity of its partner call centers across multiple locations in the country.
+Networking technology firm Juniper Networks revealed that social commerce firmhas selected Juniper’s AI-driven SD-WAN solution powered by Session Smart Routing (SSR) and the Juniper Mist Cloud to drive network connectivity of its partner call centers across multiple locations in the country.

 According to Juniper, the SD-WAN platform will enable calls to be seamlessly routed to the next available connection without any disruption, balancing traffic over the MPLS and broadband internet links based on session policies and network status, to allow IP voice calls priority over other call center applications.